-The Developing Learning and Teaching programme is a short accredited programme for DPhil and postdoctoral researchers who are teaching at the University.
+The Advancing Teaching and Learning programme is a short accredited programme for DPhil and postdoctoral researchers who are teaching at the University.
 The programme aims to support and further develop your teaching skills.
 You will attend workshops, undertake teaching activities and submit a portfolio for assessment.

 Postgraduate Certificate in Teaching and Learning in Higher Education (PGCert TLHE)